Writing

 GitOps from day one

-Everything lives in Git and reconciled by Flux, with HelmRelease manifests as the unit of change.
+Everything lives in Git and gets reconciled by Flux, with HelmRelease manifests as the unit of change.
 Secrets are encrypted with SOPS and age.

 Over-engineered on purpose